Beyond Pairwise: Empowering LLM Alignment With Ranked Choice Modeling: A Choice Based Alignment Framework

 \subsection{(Ranked) Choice Modeling}

 \textbf{Discrete Choice Models.} We also introduce the key concepts for (ranked) choice modeling.
-First, a rich body of research across economics, marketing, and operations research has developed a variety of choice models to represent human preferences.
+First, a rich body of research across economics, marketing, and operations research has developed a variety of discrete choice models to represent human preferences.
 Let $\mathcal{N} = \{y_1, y_2, \ldots, y_n\}$ denote the universe of items.
 A \emph{discrete choice model} specifies the probability of selecting an \textit{item} $y$ from an \textit{assortment} $S \subseteq \mathcal{N}$ under a given \textit{context} $x$, denoted by $\mathbb{P}(y \mid S \, ; x)$.
 This is an abstraction of many business and economics use cases.
 For instance, in retail settings, items typically correspond to products, assortments represent the sets of available products at the time of choice, and the context encompasses covariates such as prices, promotions, or product features.
 There are many ways to define a discrete choice model, which essentially reduce to specifying the probability function $\mathbb{P}(y \mid S \, ; x)$.

-\textbf{Ranked Choice Models.} Discrete choice models can be extended to richer feedback in the form of \emph{ranked choices}, which is first formally studied by \cite{feng2022mallows} to the best of our knowledge.
+\textbf{Ranked Choice Models.} Discrete choice models can be extended to richer feedback in the form of \emph{ranked choices}.
+We adopt the ranked choice framing of \cite{feng2022mallows}.
 Let \( \mu^k = y_1 \succ y_2 \succ \cdots \succ y_k \) with \( \{y_1,\ldots,y_k\} \subseteq S \) denote a top-$k$ list of items from $S$.
 A ranked choice model defines $\mathbb{P}(\mu^k \mid S \ ; x)$, which specifies the probability of observing the partial ranking $\mu^k$ under context $x$.
-This notion of ranked choices generalizes several common feedback structures, such as (i) pairwise comparisons; (ii) discrete choices (or multi-wise comparisons); (iii) listwise feedback (or full rankings over the items in any given assortment); (iv) top-$ k $ rankings over a full item set, to name a few.
+This notion of ranked choices generalizes several common feedback structures, such as (i) pairwise comparisons; (ii) discrete choices (or multiway comparisons); (iii) listwise feedback (or full rankings over the items in any given assortment); (iv) top-$ k $ rankings over a full item set, to name a few.
 For example, when $ k = 1 $, a ranked choice model reduces to a discrete choice model.

 \textbf{Assumptions.} In this paper, we will put (ranked) choice models in the context of LLM alignment, and focus on those that satisfy the following two assumptions: \begin{itemize}[leftmargin=2em] \item \textit{Assumption A1: Reward sufficiency.} There exists a real-valued reward function \(r:\mathcal{X}\times\mathcal{Y}\to\mathbb{R}\) and a mapping \(g\) such that, for every \(S\) and \(x\),